ammarhuss/RWP/README.md

 - Theroretical Results: are calculated using [1, equation (12)]; can be simulated using "HORate_theor_sim.m".
 The results will correspond to the "Proposed, theor.", and "Literature profile, theor." curves found in Figs.2 and 3 in [1].

 - Simulation results: are calculated using Monte Carlo simulation; can be simulated using "HORate_theor_sim.m".
 The results will correspond to the "Proposed, sim.", and "Literature profile, sim." curves found in Fig.5 in [1].
 - Details of simulation results: Setup: We simulate 400 network realizations with areas of 40 by 40 km^2.
 The network area is chosen large enough to guarantee that the user does not reach the network boundary within the number of transitions per trip.
-User movement: In each \textcolor{cyan}{network} realization, a typical user is generated at the center of the network, then the user makes a trip of 10 transitions.
+User movement: In each network realization, a typical user is generated at the center of the network, then the user makes a trip of 10 transitions.
 For each transition we generate a random velocity using equation [1, equation (3)] and a random transition time using equation [1, equation (7)], and we obtain the transition length using L_m = V_m T_m.
 Depending on which assumption we wish to use, the bearing angle, \theta_m, is chosen as either normally or uniformly distributed, and the user location is updated.
 To simulate a specific area, Manhattan for example, the input parameters for [1, equation (3)] and [1, equation (7)] are chosen as those obtained from fitting and they are shown in [1, Table III].
 Number of handoffs: The number of handoffs can be calculated as discussed previously.
 It is simply the number of intersections between the transition (a straight line between the start and end of transition) and the Voronoi Tessellation constructed by \Phi which represents the locations of the BSs.
 After that, handoff rate can be calculated using [1, equation (5)].

 # Empirical results